A Writer's Guide to Women's Erotica

 - The Sex: It’s a bonus/enhancement.

-If your story ends with the protagonist realizing she doesn’t need a man, she just needs her vibrator and a career?
+If your story ends with the protagonist realizing she doesn’t need a partner, she just needs her vibrator and a career?
 That’s Erotica.
 If it ends with a wedding?
 That’s Romance.
 Label it correctly.

 4. Practical Tips for the Trenches